kmkr/splendid-nudibranch/content.md

 Title	Klara of Pandan Island
 Loc		Pandan Island, The Philippines
 Tags	2014 parrot
-Desc	On a tiny island just outside Mindoro in the Philippines lives an old parrot named Klara.
-She is watched over by the owners of the island.
+Desc	On a tiny island just outside Mindoro in the Philippines lives an old parrot named Klara, watched over by the two owners of the island.
 I didn't like it at first, but over time I learned there was more to it than just keeping a parrot as a pet.
 In fact, the story is very touching but too long to write here.
 Ask me one time if you want to hear it.

 DSC02544.jpg